Know Your A-Team

 - They support each other, no matter the project or the situation.
 There’s a genuine camaraderie that binds the A team together.
 They have each others’ back.

-- They bring their fullest selves to work.
+- They bring their full selves to work.
 Their unique personalities shine and create a subculture that breeds uncompromising freedom of expression and openness.
 This refreshing mix rubs onto others and becomes addictive.